Mid levelproduct

 Q1

-Walk me through how you would design a metrics dashboard to track user engagement for a mobile app feature.
-What KPIs would you prioritize, and why?
+Walk me through how you would design a metrics framework to measure the success of a new feature launch.
+What KPIs would you prioritize and why?

 Q2